tema5002/tema5002/README.md

 - tema5002
-- i kinda know python
+- i kinda know python and c#
-- i have keyboard
+- i have a keyboard
-- gmt+3, belarus, aroace